sargilla/curl/README.md

 ### Laravel usage

 The package provides an easy interface for sending cURL requests from your application.
 The package provides a fluent interface similar the Laravel query builder to easily configure the request.
 There are several utility methods that allow you to easily add certain options to the request.
-If no utility method applies, you can also use the general `withOption` method.

 ### Sending GET requests